Carl Otto Mörner

 Baron Carl Otto Mörner (22 May 1781 - 17 August 1868) was a Swedish courtier, and member of the Diet.
 He is chiefly remembered for his role in advocating for Frenchman Jean Baptiste Bernadotte's succession to the Swedish crown in 1810.

 Role in the succession to Charles XIII of Sweden

 In 1810 King Charles XIII of Sweden was childless and the crown prince Charles August had died of a stroke.
 Baron Mörner was then a lieutenant in the Uppland Regiment.
-Entirely on his own initiative, Mörner offered the succession to the Swedish crown to Bernadotte (Kingmaker).
+Entirely on his own initiative, Mörner offered the succession to the Swedish crown to Bernadotte (thus becoming known as Kingmaker).
 Although the Swedish government, amazed at Mörner's effrontery, placed him under arrest, the candidature of Bernadotte gradually gained favor.
 On 21 August 1810 in Örebro, Bernadotte was elected by the Riksdag of the Estates to be the new Crown Prince, and was subsequently made Generalissimus of the Swedish Armed Forces by the King, Charles XIII.
 Bernadotte was crowned Charles XIV of Sweden on 5 February 1818.